HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/00-abstract.md

 `Self::vk_bytes()`).

 Beside the verifier logic and serialization/deserialization stuff, the `Verifier` developer should take care also of how the statement digests will be computed.
-Given a valid proof, as mentioned in [Submitter Flow](../03-proof_submission_interface/02-proof_submitter_flow.md#proof-submitter-flow), ZkVerify generate a statement digest to identify uniquely the given proof and maybe a smart contract should be able to compute this digest too on chain and so compute the public inputs bytes and hash.
+Given a valid proof, as mentioned in [Submitter Flow](../03-proof_submission_interface/02-proof_submitter_flow.md#proof-submitter-flow), ZkVerify generates a statement digest to identify uniquely the given proof and maybe a smart contract should be able to compute this digest too on chain and so compute the public inputs bytes and hash.
 This is way `Verifier` trait give the option to the developer to define his preferred encoding with `pubs_bytes()` to eventually simplify the on-chain work.
 Also, for the verification key the developer can define how to encode it with the `vk_bytes()` but in this case we can assume that a ZkRollup or ZkApp can set the value at deployment stage.
-Finally, there are some cases where the verification key is already a hash (i.e. risc0 proofs) and here we provide to the developer the capability to do not hash it again via `vk_hash()`.
+Finally, there are some cases where the verification key is already a hash (i.e. risc0 proofs) and here we provide to the developer the capability to not hash it again via `vk_hash()`.

 ### How the statement digest is computed